Richard Sault

-Richard Sault (around the 1630s – 1702) was an English mathematician, editor and translator, one of The Athenian Society.
+Richard Sault (c.
+1630s – 1702) was an English mathematician, editor and translator, one of The Athenian Society.
 On the strength of his Second Spira he is also now credited as a Christian Cartesian philosopher.

 Life

 He kept in 1694 a mathematical school in Adam's Court, Broad Street, near the Royal Exchange, London.
 John Dunton the publisher, learning of him and his skill in mathematics, supplied him with literary work.
 When the notion of establishing The Athenian Mercury occurred to Dunton, he sought Sault's aid as joint editor and contributor.
 The first number came out on 17 March 1691, and the second on 24 March.
 Before the third number Dunton and Sault had joined them, Dunton's brother-in-law, Samuel Wesley.
 There are Articles of agreement between Sam.
 Wesley, clerk, Richard Sault, gent., and John Dunton, for the writing the Athenian Gazette, or Mercury, dated April 10, 1691.
 Originally executed by the three persons.
 Sault was reputed to be a gentleman of courage and passion, and on one occasion about to draw his sword on Tom Brown, one of the editors of a rival publication, the Lacedemonian Mercury.

 In February 1695 the programme of a projected scheme of a new royal academy stated that the mathematics would be taught in Latin, French, or English by Sault and Abraham De Moivre.
 About 1700 Sault moved to Cambridge, where he died in May 1702 in poverty, supported by charitable scholars.
 He was buried in the church of St Andrew the Great on 17 May 1702.